anilgeorge04/anilgeorge04.github.io/musings/_posts/2021-12-08-relationship-with-money.md

 **Reflection**
 I want the freedom to do whatever I’d like to do with my time.
 I love to play and I like to build products and organizations and work with smart people who like to win as a team.
 Some of these endeavors may add more income, but that’s only a by-product of how I choose to spend my time.

+> Money helps me build a life that I don’t need to escape from.

 Work on leading the balanced life I strive for by knowing what is enough.
 It’s easy to get sucked into wanting more and more.
 Saying "that's enough" and not moving the goalposts is harder.
 But it helps you sleep better at night.

-> Money helps me build a life that I don’t need to escape from.
+---

+*This article is for informational purposes only.
+It should not be considered Financial or Legal Advice.
+Not all information will be accurate.
+Consult a financial professional before making any major financial decisions.*
+{: .notice}